yanashurpik/postman-collection-git-example/README.md

 # postman-collection-git-example
-Postman collection shiwing how to use Git
+Postman collection showing how to use Git from Postman